-Banking & Finance Tutors: this is a senior specialist role delivering tuition for qualifications including the Chartered Financial Analyst® (CFA) Program, currently held by 9 men and no women.
-This is challenging to overcome due to the gender mix in the industry and also because this team has very low employee turnover (0% in the last three years).
-However, we have recently created a new progression path for our Accountancy Tutors (62% of whom are women) to become Banking & Finance Tutors.
-If we employed an even number of men and women in these roles, our mean gender pay gap would reduce from 17.8% to 12.4%.
+Banking & Finance Tutors: this is a senior specialist role delivering tuition for qualifications including the Chartered Financial Analyst® (CFA) Program, currently held by 8 men and no women.
+If we employed an even number of men and women in these roles, our mean gender pay gap would reduce from 15.9% to 11.6%.
+This is challenging to overcome due to the gender mix in the industry and also because this team has very low employee turnover (0% in the last four years).
+In 2019 we created a new progression path for our Accountancy Tutors (62% of whom are women) to become Banking & Finance Tutors.

-Senior Sales: the senior roles in our sales functions are mostly held by male employees, with most of the junior sales roles held by women.
-If we employed an even number of men and women in both the senior and the junior roles, our mean gender pay gap would reduce from 17.8% to 14.3%.
+Senior Sales: The senior roles in our sales functions are mostly held by male employees, with most of the junior sales roles held by women.
+If we employed an even number of men and women in both the senior and the junior roles, our mean gender pay gap would reduce from 15.9% to 13.8%.